FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 - For each file to send, a second file (the .met file) is created.
 - Since all of the files remain in the directory, the directory to be scanned may contain a large number of files.
-- All of the .met files must be checked by Transfer CFT{{< TransferCFT/componentshortname >}} at start up.
+- All of the .met files must be checked by {{< TransferCFT/axwayvariablesComponentShortName >}} at start up.
-- Transfer CFT{{< TransferCFT/componentshortname >}} cannot differentiate between when a file has been purged and replaced by a new one, or if this same file has just been modified.
+- {{< TransferCFT/axwayvariablesComponentShortName >}} cannot differentiate between when a file has been purged and replaced by a new one, or if this same file has just been modified.

 ****Related topics****